-Denver, Colorado's capital and largest city, provides mile-high fun and 300 days of sunshine for its residents and visitors throughout the year.
+Denver, Colorado's capital and largest city provides mile-high fun and 300 days of sunshine for its residents and visitors throughout the year.
 What it offers includes outdoor activities, such as visiting Rocky Mountain National Park and the Denver Zoo, as well as indoor activities, such as visits to the United States Mint and the Denver Center for the Performing Arts.
 Several of these attractions are conveniently situated in downtown Denver while others are worth the drive or the taking of public transportation necessary to reach them.
-Regardless of what interests you have, the preponderance of things to do in Denver and near Denver will keep you entertained tomorrow and in other days.
+Regardless of what interests you have the preponderance of things to do in Denver and near Denver will keep you entertained tomorrow and in other days.

 One of the features that Denver is most known for is its sitting less than a 30 minute drive from the Rocky Mountains' Front Range.
 Meanwhile, Rocky Mountain National Park, a 265,000-acre area that is dedicated to preserving much of this beautiful place, is 90 minutes from downtown Denver.
 It was designated as a national park in 1915, and millions of visitors take in its beauty on an annual basis.